Search for anything...

 Features

-• Speak-to-chat technology automatically reduces volume during conversations
+• SPEAK-TO-CHAT: Automatically reduces volume during conversations

-• Wearing detection pauses playback when headphones are removed
+• WEARING DETECTION: Pauses playback when headphones are removed

-• Seamless multiple-device pairing
+• MULTIPOINT CONNECTION: Seamless multiple-device pairing

-• Adaptive Sound Control provides a personalized listening experience
+• ADAPTIVE SOUND CONTROL: Provides a personalized listening experience

 Description